Aviksaikat/Pass-tests-for-ape-PRs/README.md

 # Pass PR Tests For Ape
-Lazy was to make sure that the ape PR test doesn't fail
+Lazy way to make sure that the ape PR test doesn't fail

 # Usage
 ```bash